Marauder (vehicle)

 The Marauder is an armoured, mine-protected vehicle that is produced by Paramount Group in South Africa.
-It was launched during the 2007 International Defence Exhibition (IDEX) and Conference in Abu Dhabi, the largest arms exhibition in the Middle East.
+It was launched during the 2007 International Defence Exhibition & Conference (IDEX) in Abu Dhabi, the largest arms exhibition in the Middle East.

 Design and specifications

 The Marauder was developed for reconnaissance and peacekeeping missions.
 It carries a crew of up to ten including the driver and commander.

 Designed to operate in urban, built-up, and confined areas, it is smaller in size and weight than the Matador, a similarly armored vehicle.
 Vehicle configuration is either 4x4 or a 6x6.
 The Marauder has a cruising speed of around 100 to 120 km/h, and a maximum range of 700 km.

 The Marauder double monocoque hull provides protection against projectiles up to STANAG 4569 Level III for the crew compartment.

 The Marauder payload capacity allows for the fitting of various defense and weapons systems, including light and medium-caliber machine guns, cannon weapon installations, and missile launchers, as well as command-surveillance-control systems.
 The vehicle can be configured so mortars may be fired from the payload platform.